ishtartec/CDF-Workshop/README.md

 ![EFM agents monitoring details](https://raw.githubusercontent.com/tspannhw/CDF-Workshop/master/cemEventDetails.png)

 Now, **on the root canvas**, create a simple flow to collect local syslog messages and forward them to NiFi, where the logs will be parsed, transformed into another format and pushed to a Kafka topic.

+Our Java MiNiFi Agent has been tagged with the class 'minifijava' (check nifi.c2.agent.class property in /etc/minifi-java/minifi-0.6.0.1.0.0.0-54/conf/bootstrap.conf) so we are going to create a template under this specific class.

-Our agent has been tagged with the class 'demo' (check nifi.c2.agent.class property in /usr/minifi/conf/bootstrap.conf) so we are going to create a template under this specific class
+Our MiNiFi C++ Agent has been tagged with the class 'minificpp' (check nifi.c2.agent.class property in /etc/minifi-cpp/nifi-minifi-cpp-0.6.0/conf/minifi.properties) so we are going to create a template under this specific class.

 But first we need to add an Input Port to the root canvas of NiFi and build a flow as described before.
 Input Port are used to receive flow files from remote MiNiFi agents or other NiFi instances.
+We create one for each agent class to make it easy.

 ![NiFi syslog parser](images/nifi-syslog-parser.png)